 We’ll go into detail about how to run tests on different parts of your ad, but here are some best practices to keep in mind no matter what you’re testing:

 - Bid high.
 Bid on the high end of the average range shown in the ad setup form, and set your test campaigns to use your budget as quickly as possible.
 This will help you win impressions — and therefore see results from your tests — fast.
+You can use either CPM or CPC bidding, as long as you use the same bid type and amount across all your test campaigns.
+CPM bidding will generally allow you to generate impressions and see results more quickly, while CPC bidding may be more cost-effective, since you’ll only pay for readers who click on your ads rather than all impressions.

 Testing your image

-If you’re creating your own image from scratch, there are a couple of different directions that you can take when you test, like trying completely different images or just swapping out smaller details.
+If you’re creating your own image from scratch, there are a couple of different directions you can take when you test, like trying completely different images or just swapping out smaller details.
 Some elements in your image that you may want to consider testing include:

 - Call-to-action text